 Ritan Park

-Ritan Park – Your Ultimate Guide
+Ritan Park – Your Complete Guide

 Beijing, a city teeming with historical sites, offers a myriad of experiences for tourists.
 One of the hidden gems in the heart of Beijing is Ritan Park, also known as the Temple of the Sun.
 This serene spot provides a unique glimpse into the daily life of locals, making it an ideal destination for foreign tourists seeking an authentic experience.
 In this guide, we’ll explore how to get to Ritan Park, the best times to visit, and what to expect during your visit.